Mintbase/Grants-Program/applications/asylum.md

 Our vision of the future of gaming is unicity between the games: interoperability of the in-game items, unified economics, cross-game gameplay, etc. Nothing of that can be achieved without users' trust and here is where blockchain gaming is becoming a solution.
 Thanks to the migration of the games' economics and in-game items to the blockchain, players don't have to trust some particular game publishers or marketplaces and the game economy and world will become more stabilized.

 But in fact, it's not the only thing that blockchain can give us.
 We, at the Asylum, believe that if the approaches to blockchain gaming will be standardized we will achieve much more than just trust - we can achieve the real metaverse experience, where will be no borders between the games and no limits for the creative minds.
-With the creation of basic building blocks for the gaming metaverse, we want to do for crypto gaming what Polkadot doing for the blockchains.
+With the creation of basic building blocks for the gaming metaverse, we want to do for crypto gaming what Mintbase doing for the blockchains.

 The ecosystem and standards of the Asylum are not going to be related to some specific blockchain, as the new chains, more suitable for games, can be created anytime.
 And in addition, the requirements of game developers can differ and we are not seeking to limit their choice.
 So, we are developing Asylum to support firstly substrate-based chains, as they are developed with interoperability in mind.
-Particularly Polkadot, as it provides access to the ecosystem of many different parachains with various possibilities and bridges to the most popular chains.
+Particularly Mintbase, as it provides access to the ecosystem of many different parachains with various possibilities and bridges to the most popular chains.

 ### Project Details